mattcroat/joy-of-code/posts/impossible-layout-animations-with-svelte/impossible-layout-animations-with-svelte.md

 I'm going to use the [GSAP Flip plugin](https://greensock.com/docs/v3/Plugins/Flip/) which makes using the FLIP animation technique easy and gives you the power of GSAP at your fingertips.

-In the next example I want to animate a stack of circles to a grid of squares.
+For the next example I want to animate items going from a stack of circles to a grid of squares.

 {% video src="flip-circles.mp4" %}

 This demonstrates how GSAP handles animating values like the border radius and rotations with ease.

-This is the code for the example in question before doing any animation.
+This is the code in question before doing any animation.

 ```html:+page.svelte showLineNumbers
 <script lang="ts">